xiaolai/cccmemory/README.md

 - **Analyzes file history** - See the complete evolution of files with context
 - **Migrates conversation history** - Keep your history when renaming or moving projects
 - **Context transfer** - Recall past work and apply it to current tasks ("remember X, now do Y based on that")
+- **Forget selectively** - Delete conversations by topic/keyword with automatic backups

 ## ⚠️ Important: Claude Code CLI Only